 Michael joined Watsi on November 7th, 2014.
-Seven years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,700 miles to support Bariki, a friendly young boy from Tanzania, to fund surgery to help him walk and begin school.
+Eight years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 8,500 miles to support Night, a 5 year old girl from Kenya, to fund a craniotomy so she can grow up healthy.

 Bariki is six-year-old boy and the only child of her single mother.
 He's a charming, friendly, and social kid.
 Bariki is now old enough to start school because most of his age mates joined class one this year.
 Bariki couldn’t join the school because he was born with a disability of the legs making walking for him impossible.
 He was born with a right clubfoot and the left had a congenital deformity of the knee.
 Currently he has to pull himself around to be able to move from one place to another.
 Bariki’s mother depends on small-scale farming to be able to feed her child.
 She lives and farms on her parents’ land.
 Last year through our medical partner's outreach program they got to know Bariki and the need for him to have treatment to help him have a chance to walk.
 He went through treatment of manipulation and casting to correct his clubfoot, and this was successful.
 He has been to an orthopedic clinic trying to see whether his knee joint could be corrected to help him straighten his leg and stand but his knee cannot be released.
 To help Bariki have a chance to walk with ease he needs amputation above the knee so that when he is healed, he can use a prosthetic leg that will help him walk.
 Bariki’s mother shared, “I will be so happy if my son can be treated and be able to stand and walk instead of him crawling.”